SrikanthMattevada/BestResumeMatch/assets/readme.txt

 [Srikanth Mattevada]

-Add some resumes here to run the application, which should be in the docs format
+Add some resumes here(In assets folder) to run the application, which should be in the docs format